 TEXTILE FIBERS

 Textile fiber is the fibrous raw material from which textile fabrics are made.
-Cotton is the most important textile fiber in Mozambique and represents about 90% of the textile fibers produced in the country.
+Cotton is the most important textile fiber in Mozambique and represents around 90% of the textile fibers produced in the country.

 The tradition of cotton and sisal production in Mozambique is centuries old and has gone through various phases and models.